UM-PEPL/HallThruster.jl/docs/src/physics.md

 # Physics model

 HallThruster.jl solves the quasineutral plasma equations of motion for a Hall Thruster along the thruster's channel centerline (the z-axis).
 We solve seperate models for neutral particles, ions, and electrons.
-Neutrals are assumed to have (user-configurable) constant velocity and temperature and are tracked by a single continuity equation.
+Neutrals are assumed to have constant velocity and temperature and are tracked by a single continuity equation.
 Ions are assumed isothermal and unmagnetized.
 Multiple ion species with different charge states are supported, and each is tracked by a continuity equation and a momentum equation.
 We employ the drift-diffusion approximation for electrons, which reduces the electron momentum equation to a generalized Ohm's law.
 Charge conservation is then used to solve for the electrostatic potential.
 The electron temperature is determined by solving an equation for the conservation of electron internal energy.
+For supported reaction and collision with different gases, see [Configuration](@ref).
+Xenon is the standard, Krypton is fully supported and in theory any monoatomic gas can be used as propellant in the simulation.

 ## Neutrals